codingwithshawnyt/djangoMapCluster/docs/source/client-api.rst

 getMapContents(limit?: number, offset?:number)
     Fetches a list of the currently displayed data.
 By default, model instances with all their fields are returned.
-    You can configure this using a custom serializer with :code:`settings.ANYCLUSTER_GIS_MODEL_SERIALIZER`.
+    You can configure this using a custom serializer with :code:`settings.DJANGOMAPCLUSTER_GIS_MODEL_SERIALIZER`.